An Electric Pickup Truck Brings New Energy To Lordstown, Ohio

 But even a smaller number of jobs would be better than a totally empty factory.

 "General Motors pulling out was terrible.
-Lost half my business," says Earl Ross, Jr., whose family owns and operates a pub right across the street from the plant.
+Lost half my business," says Earl Ross Jr., whose family owns and operates a pub right across the street from the plant.

 After the "rebirth" at Lordstown Motors, he's hoping for "brighter days ahead."